Amar'e Stoudemire: 2007–10: Eye surgery and playoff defeats

 Stoudemire played in the FIBA Americas Championship 2007, but withdrew from the national team for the 2008 Olympics.
 Jerry Colangelo, managing director for the national team, said, "Amar'e has pulled himself out of consideration for the roster and that's predicated on, despite the fact that he's had an injury-free year coming back, he's a little hesitant on pushing the envelope too hard."
 Stoudemire had said in April 2008, "It's more than a year-round grind.
 It's last year and the year before that and the year before that.
 It's really been like a three-year-round basketball circuit."

 Stoudemire led the Suns in scoring (25.2 per game) and rebounds (9.1 per game) in the 2007–08 season.
 He made the All-Star team and was named to the All-NBA Second Team.
 Stoudemire also adjusted well to playing with veteran center Shaquille O'Neal, who the Suns had acquired in February.
 The Suns, however, faltered in the playoffs, again losing to their rivals the San Antonio Spurs.
 The Suns blew a big lead in game one of the series, and seemed to never recover, losing the series 4–1 to the Spurs.
 Stoudemire averaged 23 points in the series.
 After the season, Suns head coach Mike D'Antoni left the team to coach the New York Knicks.

 Under new coach Terry Porter, the Suns struggled early in 2008–09 with his system and lost five games in a row heading into the 2009 All-Star break.
 Stoudemire was voted a starter for the Western Conference.
-On February 19, in a game against the Los Angeles Clippers, Stoudemire suffered a detached retina, although he may have injured it earlier as he had been bothered by the same eye even before this game.
+On February 18, in a game against the Los Angeles Clippers, Stoudemire suffered a detached retina.
+Despite suffering it in the first quarter, he finished the game with 42 points and made 15 of his 20 field goal attempts.
 He had injured the same eye in preseason, although this injury involved a partially torn iris, with no damage to his retina.
 He said then that he would have to wear protective goggles for the rest of his career, but stopped wearing them after seven games.
 Stoudemire underwent eye surgery to repair the retina.
 The recovery took eight weeks, which forced him to miss the remainder of the regular season.
 He announced that he would wear protective goggles when he returned to play the following season.